Coopersmith Career Consulting | Evaluated Learning Experience

 March 2022 - Present.

-Business Fundamentals of Accounting and Finance (ACC-105) gives students a survey of the basic principles of many areas related to accounting and finance as they relate to business and business decision-making.
-The course covers the basic tenets of economics, such as supply and demand and gross domestic product.
-The course also covers the basics of accounting, including balance sheets, financial statements and various types of assets and debts.
-Finally, it covers the basics of finance, including the time value of money and the basics of stocks and bonds.
+Business Fundamentals of Accounting and Finance (ACC-105) provides a survey of the basic principles of many areas related to accounting and finance related to business and business decision-making.
+The course covers the basic tenets of economics, such as supply and demand and gross domestic product, basics of accounting, including balance sheets, financial statements and various types of assets and debts; basics of finance, including the time value of money and the basics of stocks and bonds.
 The course is designed to familiarize students with the underlying principles of these basic principles to facilitate further study in these areas.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Accounting, Business, or Introduction to Business (2/22).